AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - Can access Firebase
 - Can access third party APIs with secret credentials
 - Can serve and cache default and specified versions concurrently
+- Can update client app quickly and easily when new version in GitHub
-- Easy way of installing app server extension
+- Easy way of installing app server extension and setting up project
+- Clear instructions for the manual steps
+- Use hosting where possible for faster response and lower costs
+- Use unique filenames with caching and/or ensure cache cleared
 - Password protect and test clear cache function - or remove